Skip to main content

 Become a URA:

 We look for ambitious and talented individuals who love jumping between and across disciplinary boundaries for the sake of creating a more diverse and holistic understanding of health.
 All majors and minors are encouraged to apply.
-HHIVE URA projects will be primarily self-directed, so prospective volunteers should be self-starters who can work independently and in a group.
+HHIVE URA projects will be primarily self-directed, so prospective URAs should be self-starters who can work independently and in a group.

 Submit to the HHJ:

 Health Humanities Journal of The University of North Carolina at Chapel Hill was established during the Fall 2016 semester by Manisha Mishra with Jane Thrailkill acting as the organization’s faculty advisor.
-The Health Humanities Journal assists in initiating and engaging discussion among the undergraduate and graduate communities about the up-and-coming Health and Medical Humanities fields.
+The Health Humanities Journal assists in initiating and engaging discussion among the undergraduate and graduate communities about the Health and Medical Humanities fields.

 The purpose of this journal is to inspire, encourage, and facilitate interdisciplinary thinking and collaborative work while developing and embodying a variety of ideas that relate to health, illness, caregiving, and medicine.
 Sponsored by HHIVE, Honors Carolina, and the Department of Social Medicine (UNC School of Medicine), the journal serves as an opportunity for undergraduate and graduate students to publish narratives, poetry, research, academic papers, editorials, photography, artwork, etc.